Why Are My Breasts Getting Bigger After Menopause?

 First of all, if you’re not happy with the size or shape of your breasts, it’s best to wait until after menopause before you make any decisions.

-A breast reduction operation is absolutely possible, but many surgeons would recommend holding off until your hormones (and therefore your bra size) has settled.
+A breast reduction operation is absolutely possible, but many surgeons would recommend holding off until your hormones (and your bra size) have settled.

-Before you get to that point, you can do what you can to stabilize the hormones which are causing the changes: get lots of rest, eat healthily, exercise, and try supplements like St John’s wort or essential oils like clary sage.
+Before you get to that point, you can do what you can to stabilize the hormones causing these changes:

 Why are my breasts getting bigger after menopause?
 The final word

-As with other symptoms during menopause, it’s your hormones that are responsible for your bigger bra size.
+As with other symptoms during menopause, it’s your hormones that are responsible for your bigger bra size—hormone-related weight gain specifically.

 You’re beautiful, and you’ve got this.